raspberrypi/skygate/README.md

 Receiver
 ========

-This part of the software is Python 3.4.
-It uses these Python libraries which can be installed with PIP:
+This software is in Python 3.4.
+All Python libraries are already included in Jessie Pixel.

-(need to check my notes to see if any need to be installed or if they were already installed)

 It needs these install items: